webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/stands-like-a-bastion.md

+---
+aliases:
----,aliases:,- stands like a bastion,tags:,- Compendium/CSRD/en/Foci,---
+- stands like a bastion
+tags:
+- Compendium/CSRD/en/Foci
+---

 Your armor, along with your size, strength, incredible training, or machine enhancement, makes you difficult to move or hurt.
  ### Intrusion